-STUDENT HOUSING - A building or buildings designed for and occupied primarily by undergraduate and graduate college students.
+STUDENT HOUSING - A development designed for and occupied primarily by fulltime undergraduate college students.
 Student housing developments typically or frequently have these features: a) spaces are rented by the bed; b) occupants within dwelling units are not related; c) there is limited shared living space and limited cooking facilities; d) each bedroom has its own bathroom; and e) leases are guaranteed by parents or guardians.